cesar-douady/open-lmake/DEVELOPERS.md

 			- if several of them actually generate the node, it will be an error condition
 		- unless it can be certain in advance that several of them will generate the node, in which case the error is generated before execution

-## the heart of the algorithm is composed of
+## The heart of the algorithm is composed of
 - for static considerations (i.e. does not depend on Req):
 	- `Node::set_buildable`: analyse a Node and determine if it can be made (3-way answer: No, Yes, Maybe)
 		- calls `Job::Job` on Job candidates (down-hill recursion)